symfony/symfony-docs/cookbook/cache/varnish.rst

 start a session when actually needed, and clear the session when it is no longer needed.

-.. todo link to cookbook/session/avoid_session_start once https://github.com/symfony/symfony-docs/pull/4661 is merged
+.. todo link "CSRF Protection" to https://github.com/symfony/symfony-docs/pull/4141

-Cookies can also be created in Javascript and used only in the frontend, e.g.
+.. todo link "only start a session when actually needed" to cookbook/session/avoid_session_start once https://github.com/symfony/symfony-docs/pull/4661 is merged

-Google analytics.
-These cookies do not matter for the backend and should not affect the caching decision.
+Cookies created in Javascript and used only in the frontend, e.g. when using Google analytics are nonetheless sent to the server.
+These cookies are not relevant for the backend and should not affect the caching decision.
 Configure your Varnish cache to `clean the cookies header`_.
-Unless you changed the PHP configuration, your session cookie has the name PHPSESSID:
+Unless you changed the default configuration of PHP, your session cookie has the name PHPSESSID:

 .. code-block:: varnish4